-They aren’t just any tattoo.
-Most of the women who are trafficked and forced into prostitution at a young age are branded with a tattoo of a crown, which is often accompanied by the name of their pimp.
+Those crowns aren’t just any tattoo.
+Most of the women who are trafficked and forced into prostitution at a young age are branded with a tattoo of a crown on the shoulder, which is often accompanied by the name of their pimp.
+Unfortunately, that’s the real crown tattoo meaning.
+It’s a common human trafficking tattoo to be aware of.

 In April of 2013, after enduring the most violent rape of her life, Jennifer decided she was going to end it all by hanging herself.